delanoflipse/firespark/README.md

 # Firespark
-Firespark is a static website creation setup using ES2016+, SASS, Webpack, Gulp and live-reload.
+Firespark is a frontend and optionally backend setup using ES2016+, Stylus, Webpack, Gulp and optionally live-reload.

 ## Features
 - Modern javascript(ES7)